 This type of hosting is provided through the wizardry of something called virtualisation and means you have a “pretend” server (a virtual machine) just for you.
 In reality, you are still sharing a physical server with others, but considerably fewer.
 So performance will definitely be better, just from that perspective alone.

 Secondly, virtualisation protects your bit of the physical server.
 All the different virtual machines on that server are properly ring-fenced from each other.
-This means if any dodgy websites start to go nuts, only that website itself is affected; your website is safely protected.
+This means if any dodgy websites start to go nuts, only that website itself is affected; your website (and the server as a whole) is safely protected.

-Finally, if your needs increase, perhaps you need more oomph?
-Your virtual server can have resources dynamically added, e.g. more CPU or memory (RAM) at pretty much any time.
+Finally, if your needs increase, perhaps your site is growing and you need more oomph?
+Your virtual server can have resources dynamically added, e.g. more CPU, disk space, or memory (RAM) pretty much any time.